ibm-cloud-docs/databases-for-elasticsearch/howto-getting-connection-strings.md

 ![Connections panel on the Dashboard Overview](images/connections_panel.png)

-A {{site.data.keyword.databases-for-mongodb}} deployment is provisioned with an admin user, and after you [set the admin password](/docs/databases-for-mongodb?topic=databases-for-mongodb-admin-password), you can use its credentials to connect to your deployment.
+A {{site.data.keyword.databases-for-elasticsearch}} deployment is provisioned with an admin user, and after you [set the admin password](/docs/databases-for-elasticsearch?topic=databases-for-elasticsearch-admin-password), you can use its credentials to connect to your deployment.
 {: .tip}

 **CLI**